-Manager Leon Black – APOLLO GLOBAL MANAGEMENT Foundation
+Manager Leon Black – APOLLO GLOBAL MANAGEMENT Fund

-For many traders and investors, the bankruptcy procedure of a company, fund or bank is always associated with huge losses.
-Yes, it is the bankruptcy procedure that triggers a sharp decline in prices for shares or debt obligations held by the company.
+For many traders and investors, the bankruptcy of a company, fund, or bank is always associated with enormous losses.
+Indeed, it is bankruptcy that triggers a sharp decline in the price of shares or debt held by the company.

-However, if key shareholders try to quickly get rid of shares, the largest market sharks, on the contrary, make the maximum purchase of distressed assets,
+However, while key shareholders are trying to quickly get rid of shares, the largest market sharks, on the contrary, are making the maximum purchase of problematic assets,

-After all, with proper management, a block of shares bought for almost nothing can bring millions of dollars in profit.
+After all, with the right management, a block of shares bought for next to nothing can generate millions of dollars in profit.

-Leon Black was born in 1951 in New York into a very wealthy family of a businessman and artist.
-His father was an immigrant from Poland, while his mother was a Native American.
+Leon Black was born in 1951 in New York City to a wealthy family of a businessman and an artist.
+His father was an immigrant from Poland, while his mother was a native American.

-It is worth noting that my father was the owner of the largest export company, United Brands, which supplied citrus fruits and other products to the USA and European countries.
+It is worth noting that the father was the owner of the largest export company, United Brands, which supplied citrus fruits and other products to the United States and European countries.
+Leon's mother, Shirley Lubell, was an artist who instilled a love of art in the future billionaire.

 Education and first tests.